 Note: if this is the first time you are using the INE Transducer Array, skip the first step (removal).

-Remove the transducer arrays from your head by pulling the medical tape from the scalp.
+Remove the transducer arrays from your head by peeling the medical tape from the scalp.

 Check what color transducer array goes on what part of the head.
 The black transducer arrays are placed on the front and back of the head, while the white transducer arrays are placed on the sides.